 Second Through Fifth Grade

-Children's Books Online offers a large selection of classic children's literature.
-The books are presented as page-by-page scans that can be downloaded as a single zip file and printed.
+- Children's Books Online offers a large selection of classic children's literature.
+The books are presented as page-by-page scans that can be downloaded as a jpg and printed.
 The text pages are all in black and white, but there is some color with the illustrations.
-Other age group selections are available here as well.
+Other age-group selections are available here as well.

 - Free Kids Books offers a variety of picture books in downloadable PDF form.
 There are many unique titles here you won't find elsewhere.
 Make sure to check out the Young Adult section for readers over the age of 12.